karjuho/juhokarhu.com/_cases/biila-go.md

 ### My part

-I was Design Lead and Product Designer on this project, while also helping with some of the coding.
-I managed client requests, lead planning and ideation, tried out interactive prototypes and did the final UI following brand guidelines.
+I was Design Lead and Product Designer on this project, while also doing a lot of coding.
+I partly managed the client, lead planning and ideation, created interactive prototypes and did the final UI following brand guidelines.
+I coded the visuals (HTML/SCSS) and the admin panel.
+My skilled developer colleague did most of the Vue JS implementation, I did also somme parts of it.

 ---